 One way is to plot a radius around your starting point.
 You can do this by twisting a math compass set to the distance shown on the map’s key.

-This approach is really helpful if you know you only want to drive so many hours and/or miles in a day or are looking for a convenient day trip.
+Mapping a radius is really helpful if you know you only want to drive so many hours and/or miles in a day or are looking for a convenient day trip.

 For instance, if you want to take a day trip limited to an hour-and-a-half of drive-time, you can plot a radius of 90 miles out (highway), then consider your options.